About

-Stretching along the downtown Columbus riverfront from the vibrant Arena District on the north end to the natural beauty of the Whittier Peninsula on the south, the Scioto Mile is comprised of more than 145 acres of lush parkland, fountains, scenic overlooks and a riverfront promenade.
+Part of the Columbus Recreation and Parks Department, the Scioto Mile stretches along the downtown Columbus riverfront from the vibrant Arena District on the north end to the natural beauty of the Whittier Peninsula on the south.
+The Scioto Mile is comprised of more than 145 acres of lush parkland, fountains, scenic overlooks and a riverfront promenade.
+Check out all of the parks, locations and events along the Scioto Mile.

-Downtown Columbus is the heart of Central Ohio, and the core of our Capital City.
+Downtown Columbus is the heart of Central Ohio and the core of our capital city.
 It is the business, cultural, arts and government center of central Ohio.
 It is the place where our community comes together to work, enrich our minds, exercise our bodies, relax and play.
 When downtown is strong and vibrant, we all are proud to call it our home.

 Scioto Riverfront History

-Historical information on the Scioto Riverfront was compiled as part of the Scioto Greenways project.
 Read about how the riverfront has been part of the city since its 1816 founding, and see how it has changed over the years as the city itself has changed.

 Development of the Mile